Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

   terminal window will support all of the course activities, such as running a Python program, starting a Docker container, and running an assessment tool like GatorGrader.

+## Please Stay in Touch

+Since the semester will start next week on Monday, I will now start to check Slack on a regular basis.
+If you have general questions about the course you can ask them in the #general channel.
+If you have specific questions that you think are best discussed in a private manner, then please send them to me as a direct message.
+Unless there is an absolute need for you to do so, please refrain from sending me emails and instead prefer to communicate with me through Slack.
+Finally, don't forget to be on the look out for the Google Meet link that I will send you on Monday morning!
+You can use this to join our first class on Monday.